Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 # Recorded Future Identity Solution

-Recorded Future Identity Intelligence enables security and IT teams to detect identity compromises, for both employees and customers.
+Recorded Future Identity Intelligence enables security and IT teams to detect identity compromises.

-To do this, Recorded Future automates the collection, analysis, and production of identity intelligence from a vast range of sources.
+Recorded Future automates the collection, analysis, and production of identity intelligence from a vast range of sources.

-Organizations can incorporate identity intelligence into automated workflows that regularly monitor for compromised credentials and take immediate action using Recorded Future Identity data and Microsoft Entra ID.
+You can incorporate identity intelligence into automated workflows that regularly monitor for compromised credentials and take immediate action using Recorded Future Identity data and Microsoft Entra ID.

-There are many ways organizations can utilize Recorded Future Identity Intelligence; the playbooks in this Solution are just a quick introduction to some of those ways.
+There are many ways organizations can utilize Recorded Future Identity Intelligence.
+The Azure Logic Apps in this Solution provided as exampes and are a quick introduction to some of those ways.

-In particular, these playbooks include several actions that can be coordinated, or used separately.
+These playbooks include several actions that can be coordinated, or used separately.

 They include: